EnragedAntelope/ComfyUI-Doubutsu-Describer/readme.md

 - `question`: The question to ask about the image (default: "Describe the image")
 - `max_new_tokens`: Maximum number of tokens to generate (default: 128)
 - `temperature`: Controls randomness in generation (default: 0.1)
+- `precision`: Choose between float16 or bfloat16 for inference.
+If your GPU supports it, bfloat16 should be quicker.

 ## License